What is a Bulging Disc?

 The human spine is responsible for housing the spinal cord, which is an extension of the central nervous system.
 Because the spinal cord is a structure that is highly sensitive to external stimuli, it is protected by the bony formations of the spine, especially the vertebrae.

 The way the spine is structured can be described as follows: the vertebrae have a rather cylindrical shape, with wing-like bony formations on either side (the left and right).
 They are stacked upon one another in a vertical manner and allow for a hollow passage to form in the middle.
 That is where the spinal cord passes through.
-Additionally, the in-between each vertebrae there is a spinal disc that offers cushion and shock-absorption from impact.
+Additionally, the in-between each vertebrae there is a spinal disc (or intervertebral disc) that offers cushion and shock-absorption from impact.
+Because of stress sustained over the years, the spine is prone to various disc problems.

-A bulging disc refers to the process where the soft inner tissue (nucleus) of one of the spinal discs slips out of its protective shell.
+A bulging disc refers to the process where the soft inner tissue (nucleus or disc material) of one of the spinal discs slips out of its protective shell.
 This then leads to various symptoms, including back pain.
-Disc herniation can occur in any of the three regions of the spine: lumbar spine, thoracic spine, or cervical spine.
+Disc herniation, disc bulge, or a slipped disc can occur in any of the three regions of the spine: lumbar spine, thoracic spine, or cervical spine.

-A herniated or bulging disc may take a long time to recover naturally.
+A herniated or bulging disk may take a long time to recover naturally.
 That is not to say that it’s not possible to heal a herniated disc naturally.

 These recommendations will be discussed in detail further down below.